 Stove: Caldera Ti-Tri Sidewinder with Inferno

 I don’t like to classify myself into a “box” of ultra, lightweight or other backpacker.
 I have managed to reduce my pack base weight from the 30-40 lb range in the 80’s and early 90’s to mid teens today.
 This is primarily through reducing the amount of gear (unnecessary and redundant items) and paying more money for better gear (the easy weight reduction except for wallet pain).
-However, the low base weight has allowed me to add winter gear, more food for longer trips, and luxuries like a trail chair.
+However, the low base weight has allowed me to add winter gear, more food for longer trips, and luxuries like a trail chair to ease lower back pain as I age.
 I call my style, if I have to classify it at all, as “comfortably light”.

 I use an electronic gear list (Microsoft Excel) so I can mess around with what I am bringing and dial in the weight without packing and repacking gear.
 It’s fun to play with as a trip gets close then print the list for easy packing.
 Here are my master spreadsheet and a few I have generated for specific trips: